 Sensei Heather is an Okotoks black belt.
 She started karate with Okotoks Wado Kai Karate Club and she earned her Shodan in 2016.
 Grading to Nidan in 2019, she is now an active Okotoks instructor and loves to work with the youth program.

 Sensei Stan is an Okotoks black belt.
 Sensei Stan started Karate in Southern Alberta a couple decades ago.
-He latter joined the Okotoks Wado Kai Karate Club and he earned his Shodan in 2016.
+He latter joined the Okotoks Wado Kai Karate Club and he earned his Shodan in 2016 and his Nidan in 2021.
 He is an active Okotoks instructor.

-Sensei Gabriel Baier received his Shodan Certification on the 6th of October 2019.
+Sensei Gabriel Baier received his Shodan Certification in October, 2019.
 He has worked hard to reach this point in his karate journey and is learning that a Black belt is just another milestone on the road, but it is a significant one.

 Well done Sensei Gabriel.